Chrislundh98/BadUSB/WinShutdown/README.md

 This is a DuckyScript designed to utilize keystroke injection and Windows cmd to turn off your computer

 ## Plug 'n play!
-just drag and drop the ´.txt´ file into your badUSB folder on your flipper zero and run it.
+just drag and drop the `WinShutdown.txt` file into your badUSB folder on your flipper zero and run it.